- War should always be used as a last resort.

 If you are certain to win, fight, even if you are told not to.
 If you are certain to lose, don’t fight, even if you are told to.

-Look at your soldiers like your sons, and they will stand by you into death.
+Look at your soldiers like your sons, and they will stand by you to death.

 If you can’t be obeyed, soldiers will be useless.